 sudo usermod -aG <new group name> <username>

 For example, the screenshot below adds testuser1 to testgroup1

 The command in the 3rd line in the above screenshot is the one you will need.
-The command group before and after that simply demonstrate this addition of group to testuser1
+The command groups testuser1 simply demonstrate this addition of group to testuser1

 Okay now that we have seen the short version, let’s go ahead and have a look at the longer and more informative version of the answer next so that you can actually understand what happens behind the screen and that way you don’t have to memorize the command but you will actually remember it without trying!

 If you are interested in a particular topic, you can skip to it using the table of contents below.
 Okay so let’s begin!